Frequently Asked Questions

 Which companies do you work with?

-The brokerage company that Carr Wealth Management, LLC uses as custodian of client funds and to process transactions with is the institutional side of TD Ameritrade, which provide the institutional platform to independent Registered Investment Advisors.
-TD Ameritrade neither sells products nor offers services to the general public.
-TD Ameritrade is a member of the Securities Investor Protection Corporation (SIPC).
+The brokerage company that Carr Wealth Management, LLC uses as custodian of client funds and to process transactions with is the institutional side of Charles Schwab, which provides the institutional platform to independent Registered Investment Advisors.
+Charles Schwab is a member of the Securities Investor Protection Corporation (SIPC).
 For details, please visit sipc.org.
-TD Ameritrade offers Innovative technology, outstanding client service, seamless account integration, and a breadth of products and services.
+Charles Schwab offers Innovative technology, outstanding client service, seamless account integration, and a breadth of products and services.

 Carr Wealth Management mainly uses only two investment or mutual fund companies for client investments - Vanguard and Dimensional Fund Advisors.
 Both companies have an investment philosophy that specializes in providing low-cost, well-diversified, and tax-efficient mutual funds designed to achieve long-term capital appreciation.